Yemen truce starts after shelling, Iran sends cargo ship

 On Monday, the Houthis and Saudi forces exchanged heavy artillery fire along the two countries' rugged desert border.

-U.N. human rights spokesman Rupert Colville told a news briefing in Geneva on Tuesday the total number of civilians killed since March 26 stood at 828, including 182 children and 91 women, with a further 1,500 wounded.
+UN human rights spokesman Rupert Colville told a news briefing in Geneva on Tuesday the total number of civilians killed since March 26 stood at 828, including 182 children and 91 women, with a further 1,500 injured.

 (Additional reporting by Sam Wilkin in Dubai, Angus McDowall in Riyadh, Mostafa Hashem in Cairo, Stephanie Nebehay and Tom Miles in Geneva; Writing by Noah Browning and William Maclean; Editing by Crispian Balmer, Dominic Evans and Howard Goller)